 Traffic Management and the implementation of Local Area Traffic Management (LATM) continues to remain an important focus of Council.
 Traffic Planning has also included working with stakeholders to improve Manly's regional public transport network and connections (e.g. via SHOROC and other agencies) to transport linkages, and alternative and sustainable transport choices and methods (bikes, public transport links, etc).
-For instance, patronage of the community bus network via the operation of free bus service "Hop, Skip and Jump" continues to be popular with all areas of the community, with 389,651 users of the service during 2013-14 and donations totalling \$17,350.
+For instance, patronage of the community bus network via the operation of free bus service "Hop, Skip and Jump" continues to be popular with all areas of the community, with 361,313 users of the service during 2014-15 and donations totalling \$14,860.

-Council continues to manage architect its large portfolio of infrastructure and assets to ensure financial sustainability and to meet community expectations, via the Asset Management Plan & Policy for Infrastructure Assets in line with Department of Local Government guidelines, and infrastructure assets maintenance, condition and safety assessments.
+Council continued to manage its large portfolio of infrastructure and assets to ensure financial sustainability and to meet community expectations, via the Asset Management Plan & Policy for Infrastructure Assets in line with Department of Local Government guidelines, and infrastructure assets maintenance, condition and safety assessments.
 This work has occurred for amenities, footpaths and pedestrian mobility assets.

-The provision of public parking facilities within the Manly area, and managing and improving usage across Council's four public car parking facilities has also been important part of Council's service delivery.
+The provision of public parking facilities within the Manly area, and managing and improving technology and usage across Council's four public and metered car parking facilities has also been important part of Council's service delivery.